 Yes – 18 years for the full marathon and 17 years for the half-marathon.

 Forget the time.
 Trail marathons are unique.
 This one has some short road sections but otherwise runs in woodland trail, fields, gravel paths and the river shoreline.
 You will also probably stop for a few minutes at the checkpoints to drink and snack.
 Unless you really want it to be, this generally isn’t about time, but if you want a guide, we would suggest this will add 15-25% to your road marathon time.

 Runners will set off ahead of the walkers.
 There is a short stage, mid-section near Levington, where outward (walkers) and inward (runners) paths meet but otherwise the route will be clear for runners.

-Both routes are well marked, adn the checkpoints along the way can also be useful for this purpose.
-Additionally, if you have a GPS watch which supports gpx maps, feel free to download the routes from our website.
+Both routes are well marked, and the checkpoints along the way, where marshals are always ready to help, can also be useful for this purpose.

 There will be dedicated medical support throughout the day; however, you should already be an experienced runner, capable of running your chosen distance.
 Obviously, accidents can happen, and help will be available or can be accessed at all checkpoints.
 Sometimes, if

 you are between checkpoints, the quickest way of accessing qualified help could be to dial 999 – we require that all runners carry a mobile phone for this reason.
 We can assist with more minor issues (we do have a number of qualified first aiders and doctors positioned around the course).
 A lift back to base is available from every checkpoint when required.
 Please ask a marshal for assistance.